-Feds' FISA Authorities Appear On Verge Of Lapse As Trump, GOP Oppose Bill
+FBI Surveillance Measures Appear Likely To Expire With GOP Opposition

 Cornyn was asked about the president's statement and said he hoped the president's advisers would get through to him: "I hope he follows the advice of his own attorney general and signs it," Cornyn said.

 The three authorities up for renewal are called the business records provision, the roving wiretap provision and the lone wolf provision.
-Law enforcement officials say they're an important part of the legal toolkit they need to monitor or intercept would-be terrorists.
+Law enforcement officials say they're an important part of the toolkit they need to monitor or intercept would-be terrorists.

 The House bill, which would reauthorize them until Dec.
 2023, was hammered out in compromise among Democratic and Republican leadership.
 It passed by a 2-1 margin despite opposition from lawmakers on both sides of the aisle who say it didn't go far enough to protect civil liberties.